-We used Cox regression models stratified by case-control sets to obtain HRs with 95% confidence intervals (CI).
+We used Cox regression models stratified by case-control sets to obtain hazard ratios (HR) with 95% confidence intervals (CI).
 We adjusted all estimates for comorbidity index (continuous variable), use of other drugs and county of residence.
-The estimates of drug associations with female cancers (breast, endometrial, and ovarian) were additionally adjusted for parity (continuous variable).
+The estimates of drug associations with female cancers (breast, endometrial and ovarian) were additionally adjusted for parity (continuous variable).

 The main analyses evaluated the associations between long-term drug use versus non-use and the risk of cancer (on topographical level and by histological subgroups).
-To assess dose-response associations, we analyzed the cumulative DDD, which was analyzed as a factor with the lowest user category as the reference.
+To assess dose-response associations, we analysed the cumulative defined daily dose (DDD), which was analysed as a factor with the lowest user category as the reference.

-We required at least 10 cases and controls in the long-term user and non-user group for a drug-cancer combination to be analyzed.
+We required at least 10 cases and controls in the long-term user and non-user group for a drug-cancer combination to be analysed.

-To quantify the effect of covariates on effect estimates, we calculated the change in HR estimates for all drug-cancer combinations by comparing the HR estimates from the statistical models with and without adjustment.
+In order to quantify the effect of covariates on effect estimates, we calculated the change in HR estimates for all drug cancer combinations by comparing the HR estimates from the statistical models with and without adjustment.

-All statistical analyses were performed using R version 3.4.4 (http:// cran.r-project.org).
+All statistical analyses were performed using R version 3.4.4 (http://cran.r-project.org).